-Bokuseki 墨跡 refers to the collections of calligraphic writing amassed in Japanese Zen temples and by related individuals during the early modern period.
+Manuscripts produced in Song and Yuan Buddhist monasteries provide us unique access to the lived religion of medieval monks.
+Many visiting Japanese monks to Song and Yuan China collected manuscripts, and the Japanese term bokuseki 墨跡 refers to the calligraphic writing later amassed in Zen temples during the early modern period.
 At that time, calligraphy by Song and Yuan period Chinese Chan masters became highly prized specimens, and could be displayed during tea ceremonies and social gatherings.
-Many hundreds of bokuseki have been authenticated and published over the last century.
+Hundreds of bokuseki have been republished over the last century.
 By contrast, calligraphy by Song and Yuan era monks were seldom preserved by Chinese collectors.
 Therefore, the Japanaese bokuseki collections are uniquely useful for understanding the manuscript cultures of Buddhist monks in medieval China.

-1) One aspect of my research has focused on closely reading the manuscripts addressed to Japanese Zen pilgrims as gifts from their Chinese Buddhist hosts.
-In my essay “Returning Empty-Handed: Reading the Yifanfeng corpus as Buddhist poetry,” I analyze copies of a scroll of 43 (or 68) parting poems written by Southern Song Chan master Xutang Zhiyu 虚堂智愚 (1185-1269) and a coterie of his disciples.
+2) My research has focused on closely reading the manuscripts addressed to Japanese Zen pilgrims as gifts from their Chinese Buddhist hosts.
+In “Returning Empty-Handed: Reading the Yifanfeng corpus as Buddhist poetry,” I analyze copies of a scroll of 43 (or 68) parting poems written by Southern Song Chan master Xutang Zhiyu 虚堂智愚 (1185-1269) and a coterie of his disciples.
 Collectively known as “A Sail Full of Wind” 一帆風, the poems bid farewell to the Japanese pilgrim Nanpo Jōmin 南浦紹明 (1235–1309) as he prepared to leave China and return home.
 The parting poems use Chan humor to express Buddhist teachings appropriate to the social and religious contexts.
 The presentation of iconoclastic poems rife with humor demonstrate how Buddhist doctrines were applied to everyday social practices, as when friends say goodbye.